 - Our newsletter, The Lantern, was started in 1927.

-- The Transfer Chair was given Board Status in 1961, as transfers into the League became more numerous.
+- A Transfer Chair was given Board Status in 1961, as transfers into the League became more numerous.

-- In 1983-1984, the JLW not only celebrated its 65th anniversary, it also revised its executive structure.
-The League is now directed by an Executive Board made up of the officers (President, President-Elect, Treasurer, and Secretary) and four Vice Presidents.
-Each Vice President is responsible for a "council" and all League committees have been grouped under them according to the committee's thrust.
+- In 1983-84, the JLW not only celebrated its 65th anniversary, it also revised its executive structure.
+The League is now directed by an Executive Board made up of the officers (President, President-Elect, Treasurer, and Secretary) and Vice Presidents..

 - In 1985-1986, the Project Development Task Force was appointed to examine how to structure Community project research and to chart a future direction for new project initiatives.
 As a result of work done by the Task Force, and the Community Programs Council, a tentative schedule for phasing out several self-sustaining League Approved Community Placements (LACP's) was set out.
 Project Development continues to identify needs within the community which the League can successfully address.
 As our 75th Anniversary project (1993-94) we designed, funded and constructed "Bridges For Play," a playground for children of all abilities located at the Leach School in the Colonial School District.